ONSdigital/csvcubed/docs/developer.md

 * [rdflib](https://rdflib.readthedocs.io) -  Allows us to read and write RDF in various formats as well as query it with SPARQL.
 * [pandas](https://pandas.pydata.org/) - Used mainly as a tool for input of tabular data and for writing to CSV.

-Below we'll explore how we're using some of these libraries along with some key features built in to python that we're making use of in csvwlib.
+Below we'll explore how we're using some of these libraries along with some key features built in to python that we're making use of in csvcubed.

 ### Dataclasses

 Python's [dataclasses module](https://docs.python.org/3/library/dataclasses.html) was added to python 3.7 as per [PEP557](https://www.python.org/dev/peps/pep-0557/).
 It provides some key functionality that reduces the amount of boiler-plate code that it is necessary to write when defining a class.
-If you annotate a class as a `@dataclass`, then you simply have to define the below code and you no longer need to write an `__init__` function and get free sensible defaults for `__eq__`, `__str__` and `__repr__` too (among others).
+If you annotate a class as a `@dataclass`, then you only have to define the below code and you no longer need to write an `__init__` function and get free sensible defaults for `__eq__`, `__str__` and `__repr__` too (among others).
 Importantly, the functionality brings with it the ability to more easily reflect over the fields defined inside a class which makes it easier to do things like serialising to/from JSON.

 If we write the following class using the `@dataclass` decorator and extending from [sharedmodels.dataclassbase.DataClassBase](https://github.com/GSS-Cogs/csvwlib/blob/main/sharedmodels/sharedmodels/dataclassbase.py):